 How is that?

 Simply because the sitemap is updated automatically, and thus sends a signal to the Googlebots to inform them about a new piece of content waiting to be indexed.

 This is exactly what happened with one of our clients.
 At the beginning of our cooperation, there were 197 indexed pages on the website:

 We introduced an automatic sitemap update, following the below steps.

-This facilitated speedier indexing of new content being systematically added to a website – one of the SEO tactics we adopted.
+This facilitated speedier indexing of new content that was being systematically added to a website – that was one of the SEO tactics we adopted.
 Our client started working with us in May, and now there are as many as 298 pages displayed on the site:

 As you can see on the GSC chart below, the number of indexed pages has been growing steadily.

 Looking at the chart, you can also notice the increase in website visibility.
 However, to picture this positive side effect of an automatic sitemap update a little clearer, we’re attaching the following graph:

 It’s easy to see that during these four months, the increase in visibility of our client’s pages almost tripled.
 To us, it’s a clear sign that speedy indexing took place automatically every time some improvements had been introduced to the website (e.g. through creating new content).

 It influenced this positive outcome.
 If you would like to note similar growth on your website, here’s how to do it.